rust-lang/surveys/surveys/2021-annual-survey/removed-questions.md

 > **TODO** this question usually makes great blog material, but it's really not actionable.
 Teachers of Rust generally have a good idea of what's difficult to teach, and Rust compiler devs have a good idea of what the papercuts are.
 Perhaps it should be removed.
 > **REMOVED** Not actionable.

+### What libraries do you consider critical in the Rust ecosystem?

+Free form.

+> **REMOVED**
+>
+> This question isn't helpful because other data sources are better at capturing this.
+For instance, libc is very important but might not get a lot of shout outs because
+> it's not often a direct dependency.
+Number of downloads from crates.io is a much more reliable way to measure this.